yfeng95/PRNet/README.md

   Optional:

 * dlib (for detecting face.
-You do not have to install if you can provide bounding box information)
+You do not have to install if you can provide bounding box information. )

-* opencv2 (for extracting textures)
+* opencv2 (for showing results)

 GPU is highly recommended.
 The run time is ~0.01s with GPU(GeForce GTX 1080) and ~0.2s with CPU(Intel(R) Xeon(R) CPU E5-2640 v4 @ 2.40GHz).